yaweli/pipi/README.md

 ![](https://github.com/yaweli/pipi/blob/master/example1.png)
 #### exmaple 2 - interact with forms
-somtimes on application you need to check and validate a form fields
+somtimes you need to check and validate a form fields

 ```html
 	<form>